 - What can I do to manage the stress of change in my life?

-- What support do I need to keep my momentum toward my job goal?
+- What support do I need to keep up momentum toward achieving my job goal?

 Whom to ask

-Family, friends, therapists, counselors/case managers, spiritual advisors, support groups, 12-step program sponsors, vocational and career counselors
+Family, friends, therapists, counselors and case managers, spiritual advisors, support groups, 12-step program sponsors, vocational and career counselors

 Decision-making required